| |

 Fabricating Spatially-Varying Subsurface Scattering

-Many real world surfaces exhibit translucent appearance due to
+Many real world surfaces exhibit translucent appearance due to subsurface scattering.

-subsurface scattering.
-Although various methods exists to measure,
+Although various methods exists to measure, edit and render subsurface scattering

-for manufacturing physical objects with desired translucent appearance.
+effects, no solution exists for manufacturing physical objects with desired translucent

-a material volume with a desired surface BSSRDF.
-We stack layers
+volume with a desired surface BSSRDF.
+We stack layers from a fixed set of manufacturing

-spatially to reproduce the heterogeneity of the input BSSRDF.
+materials whose thickness is varied spatially to reproduce the heterogeneity of

+the input BSSRDF.
 Given an input BSSRDF and the optical properties of the manufacturing

-materials, our system efficiently determines the optimal
+materials, our system efficiently determines the optimal order and thickness of

-order and thickness of the layers.
+the layers.
 We demonstrate our approach

-by printing a variety of homogenous and heterogenous BSSRDFs
+by printing a variety of homogenous and heterogenous BSSRDFs using two hardware

-using two hardware setups: a milling machine and a 3D printer.
+setups: a milling machine and a 3D printer.

 ACM Transactions on Graphics Volume 29, Number 4, July 2010